cltrudeau/django-airplane/README.rst

 Supports
 ========

-django-airplane has been tested with Python 2.7, 3.5, 3.6 and Django 1.11 and
+django-airplane has been tested with:

+* Python 2.7, 3.6 and Django 1.11
-2.0.
+* Python 3.6, 3.7 and Django 2.0.2

 Older versions of Django should still work but aren't tested against.

 Docs
 ====